woof-software/streamer/docs/Streamer.md

 uint256 slippage
 ```

-A percentage used to reduce the the price of streaming asset to account for price fluctuations.
+A percentage used to reduce the price of streaming asset to account for price fluctuations.

 ### claimCooldown